 Genomic medicine capabilities

-While Estonia is still at the early stages of genomics and biotech, it’s rapidly developing its capabilities.
+While Estonia is still in the early stages of implementing genomics and biotechnology into healthcare, it’s rapidly developing its capabilities.
 Genomic studies were launched in the early 1960s by a few scientists.
 The discipline took off in the 1970s when the first-generation of molecular biologists were educated in the University of Tartu, including Andres Metspalu, Richard Villems and Mart Saarma.
 Since then, the discipline has flourished, with a rise in students enrolling in genetic courses.

 In December 2000, the Estonian Parliament passed a unique piece of legislation – the Human Genes Research Act.
 The Act regulates the establishment and maintenance of a Gene Bank to organise genetic research.
 It ensures voluntary and confidential gene donation and protects against discrimination and the misuse of genetic data.
-This Act subsequently supported the development of the Estonian Biobank, one of the largest population-based biobanks in Europe (see more below).
+This Act subsequently supported the development of the Estonian Biobank, one of the largest population-based biobanks in Europe.

 Clinical genetics in Estonia is largely centralised.
 For example, there are two clinical genetic departments in Tallinn and Tartu that provide access to advanced genetic counselling and cascade screening.
 Similarly, genetic testing in Estonia is mostly provided by Tartu University Hospital, although it can also be performed by private laboratories.
 Clinical genetic services are fully reimbursed by the EHIF.

 Newborn and prenatal screening are also free of charge.
 Neonatal screening covers neonatal hypothyreosis and 20 treatable metabolic disorders.
 Breast and ovarian cancer screening is also centrally funded.
-Starting this year, public cancer screening programs have also become freely available for all Estoninan residents, independent of their health insurance status.
+Starting in 2021, public cancer screening programs became freely available for all Estonian residents, independent of their health insurance status.

 - The Estonian Genome Project: Established in 2000, the Estonian Genome Project is a population-based biological database and biobank to improve public health in Estonian.
 It contains health records and biological specimens from a large percentage of the Estonian population.